Legends of Baba Marta

 The tales around Baba Marta aren’t always those of love and family.
 In folklore, Baba Marta (Grandma March) is often portrayed as a feisty and temperamental old lady who is always in a bad mood with her two brothers, January and February.

 A particularly sad tale is that of an old shepherd who decided to take her flocks higher into the mountains during the last days of March.
 She thought that Baba Marta would bestow good weather on her because she was as old as Marta herself.
 Baba Marta, infuriated at being considered old, asked her younger brother April if she could borrow a few days.
-April granted her this wish.
-With this extra time, Baba Marta let loose strong winds and blizzards, which froze the shepherd and her flocks in the mountains.
+April granted her this wish, and with this extra time, Baba Marta let loose strong winds and blizzards, which froze the shepherd and her flocks in the mountains.

 Folklore also says that on that day (March 1) Baba Marta does her pre-spring cleaning and shakes out her mattress for the last time before the next winter.
-The feathers that fall from the mattress pour over the ground like snow, the last one of the year.
+The feathers that fall from the mattress pour over the ground like snow, the last snow of the year.

 And just like Baba Marta, we’ve shaken our books and brains, so this is the last tale we tell for today.